stqchv/stqchv/README.md

 - 👋 Hi, I’m @stqchv Tomasz Stasiński,
 - 👀 I’m interested in 2D and 3D graphic design, website constructions
 - 🌱 I’m currently studying at the Silesian University of Technology
-- 📫 You can reach me on my

 <!---
 stqchv/stqchv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.